ferrovovan/infraPPE-monitor/README.md

 ## 🧾 License

+# License

-This project is licensed under the **GNU General Public License v3.0 only (GPL-3.0-only)**.
+This project is licensed under the **GNU Affero General Public License v3.0 only (AGPL-3.0-only)**.

 This license guarantees the freedom to use, study, modify, and distribute the software,
-but prohibits incorporating it into closed commercial products without disclosing the source code.
+and requires that any modified versions or network-accessible deployments
+also make their source code available under the same license.

 See the full text in [LICENSE](./LICENSE).

-**SPDX Identifier:** `GPL-3.0-only`
+**SPDX Identifier:** `AGPL-3.0-only`

 ##
 ![Example](./media/preview.png)